ESP32 Boot Parameters - GPIO0 and Other Strapping Pins

 - When GPIO0 is pulled high (connected to VCC or through a pull-up resistor) during startup, it indicates Boot Mode 1.

-- The ESP32 enters the default normal operating mode, where it executes the program stored in the flash memory.
+- The ESP32 will boot normally and execute the program stored in its flash memory.

 Voltage Selection #